 The 7 Components of Your Operating Model

 All business operating models contain the same seven components.
 It is the combination and make-up of these components within an organization that together, allow the organization to deliver on its business strategy and value proposition.
-In both proactive and reactive scenarios, it is essential to evaluate and design around the following broad suite of operating model components.
+In both proactive and reactive scenarios, it is essential to evaluate and design of the operating model components.

-- Capabilities & Accountabilities: The set of functional capabilities and accountabilities needed to deliver on the business strategy.
+- Business Capabilities: The set of functional capabilities and accountabilities needed to deliver on the business strategy.

-- Technology: The core technology and tools required to enable the Operating Model.
+- Technology: The core technologies and tools required to enable the Operating Model.

 - Work Environment: The social features and physical conditions of the workplace that are best suited for employee productivity, motivation, and engagement.

-Operating models work at three levels of your organization: enterprise, functional unit, and team.
+Operating models work at three levels of the organization: enterprise, functional unit, and team.
 Not only does the operating model need to be cohesive across the seven components, but also vertically across organizational levels, and horizontally across business unit and departmental lines.
-Based on the type of challenge or change your company faces, your operating model might need improvement at one or more of these levels.
+Based on the type of challenge or change or challenge a company faces, the operating model might need improvement at one or more of these levels.

-At an enterprise level, your organization is focused on the vision and purpose of your company.
-This is where your leadership team and stakeholders determine the core functions, capabilities, and accountabilities that your organization requires to fulfil its vision.
-At this stage, many leadership groups will identify the need for a new capability, or pinpoint gaps in a core capability that are holding back results.
+At an enterprise level, the organization is focused on the vision and purpose of the company.
+This is where the leadership team and stakeholders determine the core functions, capabilities, and accountabilities that the organization requires to fulfil its vision.
+At this stage, many leadership teams will identify the need for a new capability, or pinpoint gaps in a core capability that are holding back results.
 From there, they initiate a change to build a new function or address the gap.

 The functional level is often impacted directly by enterprise-level decisions.
-Let’s say your company has determined it needs a business analytics function, an Operating Model assessment is required to assess the specific industry-standard technology, tools, and processes that this group will require to be productive and responsive to business demands.
+For example, if a company has determined it needs a business analytics function, an Operating Model assessment is required to assess the specific technology, tools, people and processes that this function will require to be productive and responsive to business demands.

-From there, we delve into the team level.
-You have formed a business analytics team, but they can only be effective if they have the requisite skills, clear expectations, and effective interactions with internal partners.
-Work is required to define, build, and operationalize new skills and training, align on expectations within the team and with partners, and formalize interactions.
+At the team level, Teams can only be effective if they have the requisite tools, processes, skills, and effective interactions with internal partners.
+Work may be required to define, build, and operationalize new skills and training, align on expectations within the team and with partners, and formalize interactions.

-Consciously assessing, redesigning, and evolving your organization’s operating model is essential when delivering on your business strategy and performance expectations.
+Consciously and proactively assessing, redesigning, and evolving your organization’s operating model is essential to deliver on your business strategy and performance expectations.
 And remember, that evolving your operating model is introducing change to the organization.
 See how you can also optimize change implementations, as you proactively create a robust operating model.